grepcats/AddressBook/README.md

 Input: select object and select "update"
 Output: updated values for object

+Form Controls:
-Form Controls: Form should suggest format for phone number and throw error if wrong Form Controls: Form should only accept letters for name Form Controls: Form should only accept 7 characters for zip
+Form should suggest format for phone number and throw error if wrong (123-456-7890) Form should only accept letters for name
+Form should only accept 5 characters for zip (12345)

 Program should recognize duplicate entries & tell user to enter a unique entry

-//

-Extra
-Allow users to click a Contact's name to view Details Add ability to delete individiaul Contacts
-Daddress propery should be its own class with properties (street address, city, state) CSS and JS
-Search functinoality
+Input: duplicate name
+Output: "sorry, that person is already in the system."

+Program should allow user to search for Contacts (v1 - name must be exact)
+Input: contact name
+Output: details for that contact or "no match found"